Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

 }
 ```

-Now in `Azure.Security.KeyVault.Secrets`, you delete a secret in the Key Vault you specified when constructing the `SecretClient`:
+Now in `Azure.Security.KeyVault.Secrets`, you delete a secret in the Key Vault you specified when constructing the `SecretClient` and succinctly await or poll status on an operation to complete:

 ```C# Snippet:Azure_Security_KeyVault_Secrets_Snippets_MigrationGuide_DeleteSecret
 // Delete the secret.